What You Should Know About Central AC

 The Benefits of High Efficiency Models

 The best air conditioners today use 30% to 50% less energy to generate the same amount of cooling as air conditioners from the mid-1970s.
-Our friends over at McQuillan Bros, Saint Paul Cooling Company, explains that, even if your air conditioner is just ten years old, replacing it with a newer, more powerful model will save you 20% to 40% on cooling energy costs.
+Even if your air conditioner is just ten years old, replacing it with a newer, more powerful model will save you 20% to 40% on cooling energy costs.